 While the employment tribunal system plays a vital role in upholding the rights of employees, you should be aware that – like any system – it is far from perfect.
 For example:

-- Employment tribunal outcomes are not always predictable.
-Whilst judges aspire to impartiality and to try cases before them to the best of their ability, they are not perfect (and neither would they claim to be).
+Judges aspire to impartiality and to try cases before them to the best of their ability, but they are not perfect (and neither would they claim to be).
 The point is that when you submit your case at a tribunal for judgment, you are doing so to a human being with their own ideas, ideals and prejudices.
 The outcomes of a hearing can never be totally predicted and there is no guarantee that you will win, irrespective of how strong you think your case is.

 What kind of employment tribunal claim could I have?

-There is a long list of claims which you might have but for our purposes here, they can broadly be broken down into the following:
+There is a long list of claims which you might have (see employment tribunals claims list) but for our purposes here, they can broadly be broken down into the following:

 While we fully support the Employment Tribunal system and the vital role it plays in upholding the rights of employees, like any system it is far from perfect.
 Unfortunately, it suffers from chronic under-funding, which means that delays are rife.
 It can take many months, even years for a case to be heard.